-Number Web interface element 0 Menu (on page 56) 2 Data/setup page of the selected menu item.
-6 Left side:- PXE device name.
-Note: To customize the device name, see PDU (on page 67).
-Right side: - Displayed language, which is English (EN) by default.
-You can change it. - Your login name, which you can click to view your user account settings. - Logout button.
+Number Web interface element 1 Menu (on page 55) 2 Data/setup page of the selected menu item. € ■ Left side: - PXE device name.
+Note: To customize the device name, see PDU (on page 66).
+Right side: Displayed language, which is English (EN) by default.
+You can change it.
+Your login name, which you can click to view your user account settings.
+Logout button.
 4 From top to bottom Your PXE model.
 Current firmware version.
-Online Documentation: link to the online help of PXE. - See Browsing through the Online Help (on page 520).
+Online Documentation: link to the online help of PXE.
+See Browsing through the Online Help (on page 519).
 Raritan Support: link to Raritan Technical Support webpage.
-Date and time of your user account's last login. - Click Last Login to view your login history.
-PXE system time, which is converted to the time zone of your computer or mobile device. - Click Device Time to open the Date/Time setup page.
+Date and time of your user account's last login.
+Click Last Login to view your login history.
+PXE system time, which is converted to the time zone of your computer or mobile device.